bwake2021/CollectionViewPrefetching/README.md

     // Check if the `asyncFetcher` has already fetched data for the specified identifier. if let fetchedData = asyncFetcher.fetchedData(for: identifier) {
-        // The data has already been fetched and cached; use it to configure the cell. cell.configure(with: fetchedData)
+        // The system has fetched and cached the data; use it to configure the cell. cell.configure(with: fetchedData)
     } else {
-        // There is no data available; clear the cell until we've fetched data. cell.configure(with: nil)
+        // There is no data available; clear the cell until the fetched data arrives. cell.configure(with: nil)

         // Ask the `asyncFetcher` to fetch data for the specified identifier.